QuentinRa/blog.quentinra.dev/networking/architecture/index.md

 * **Non-repudiation** <small>(user dening having performed some action)</small>

-👉 IP addresses can be spoofed. 💥 Claim that someone else used the hacker IP for the attack.  ➡️ Use digital signatures or encryption to ensure that we know who sent the packet.
+👉 IP addresses can be spoofed. 💥 The hacker claim that someone else used his IP for the attack.  ➡️ Use digital signatures and encryption to ensure that we know who sent the packet.
 </div></div>

 <hr class="sep-both">